hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 Hubs should specify the collection of task id variables for which samples are expected to capture dependence; e.g., the first option listed above might specify that samples should be drawn from distributions that are “joint across” locations and horizons.

-More details about sample-output-type can be found in [sample-output-type](.
+More details about sample-output-type can be found in [sample-output-type](https://hubverse.io/en/latest/user-guide/sample-output-type.html).
 Here is an example for a Hub that collects mean and quantile forecasts for one-week-ahead incidence, but probabilities for the timing of a season peak: